wazo-platform/wazo-doc/source/administration/advanced_configuration/ldap/ldap.rst

    Adding a directory LDAP to CTI Server

-.. warning:: resonates in the CTI server settings.
-This means creating a context for each SIC context of membership of your users who will question the "Directories".
+.. warning:: The CTI server settings resonates in contexts.
+This means creating a context for each CTI context of membership of your users who will examine the "Directories".

 * eg: CTI Context ``default`` for users in context ``default``